 Across borders, well-resourced Christian conservatives are backing supposedly grassroots ‘parent-led’ campaigns against LGBTIQ-inclusive classes

 In the US, numerous ‘concerned parent’ and ‘mommy groups’ have taken stands against LGBTIQ justice, comprehensive sex education and ‘drag queen story hours’.
 But many of these groups are not as independent as they seem.

-Far from what most people have in mind when they imagine grassroots groups, a closer look at the individuals and networks involved in these ‘parent associations’ reveals numerous ties to organised Christian right movements.
+A closer look at the individuals and networks involved in these ‘parent associations’ reveals that they are far from what most people have in mind when they imagine grassroots groups, with numerous ties to organised Christian Right movements.

 The term ‘gender ideology’ was first introduced by the Vatican two decades ago, to oppose advances in sexual and reproductive rights and cast them as an ‘ideology’.
-Since then, it’s also become the target of supposedly parent-led campaigns against LGBTIQ-inclusive sex education from the US to Peru.
+Since then, it has also become the target of supposedly parent-led campaigns against LGBTIQ-inclusive sex education from the US to Peru.

 Most recently, at this month’s 2019 Values Voter Summit, a panel on the ‘Darkening Landscape of American Education’ included Maria Keffler, a founder of a group called the Arlington Parents Coalition, which was set up to challenge proposed LGBTIQ non-discrimination policy in the Virginia county.

 On the panel, she described how she and other parents drafted a form to request their children’s absence from gender, sexuality and sex education classes that they don’t agree with.
 This ‘universal opt-out letter’ can be downloaded from the group’s website, but at the summit, Keffler passed around a version that was branded with the Family Research Council’s logo.